Feline Hyperthyroidism — The Nitty Gritty

 For all of you who like to know when some possible light is shed on a particular disease, here’s something to tickle your curiosity.

-An article recently published in the The New York Times, based on current ongoing veterinary research, presented some interesting possibilities as to why hyperthyroidism began showing up in the feline population in the late ’70’s when it was not recognized (and quite possibly didn’t exist) before that.
+An article published in the New York Times, based on current ongoing veterinary research, presented some interesting possibilities as to why hyperthyroidism began showing up in the feline population in the late ’70’s when it was not recognized (and quite possibly didn’t exist) before that.
 Although there are no definitive answers, research links this endocrine disease to a common class of flame retardants that became popular in homes at that time.
 These flame retardants are in a class called PBDEs (polybrominated diphenyl ethers).
 They were added to many household articles including couch cushions, carpet padding, and electronics.
 These PBDEs have a molecular structure that closely resembles that of thyroid hormones, and may mimic or compete with these hormones in cat’s bodies.
 Similar observations have been made about other chemicals used commonly in our environment, including at least one popular herbicide introduced about the same time as the PBDEs.

 Perhaps the most disturbing implication of this research is this: once deployed, these chemicals stay in the environment for very long time periods.
 The phenomenon of feline hyperthyroidism may be the “canary in the coal mine” for a future similar pandemic in humans.